A message of universal kinship from Infoshop.org

 For a world without bosses, rulers, or cops!
 Down with the Empire, up with the Spring!

-Many who speak of redemptive violence lack the nerve to act, but that is no excuse for liberal acquiescence.
+Many (perhaps most) of those who raise the specter of revolutionary violence lack the nerve to act, but that is no excuse for liberal acquiescence.
 These threats are the left equivalent of “Second Amendment remedies.”
-And yet, these acts of intimidation have been indulged.
+And yet, intimidation has been zealously encouraged by some pundits on liberal websites.
 Back in January, Salon published a defense of house calls by vigilantes.
 Natasha Lennard said:

 Intimidation tactics targeting the employees of major corporations are nothing new and have a history of success: Indeed, animal rights activists achieved some major victories in securing the closure of animal testing facilities in the ’90s and early 2000s through the intimidation of key investors.
 This intimidation was deemed terrorism, but, hey, it worked.
 The Google protesters appear to be paying homage to this model.
 Their manifesto ends, “We’re coming for you next,” and echo the Animal Liberation Front’s haunting slogan, “We are everywhere.” [....]